Memory Care

 What can the Purple Tube Project do for families?
 It assists families living with dementia by developing a crisis/safety plan.
 There is no cost to the caregiver or family members.
 The project is aimed to provide peace of mind, knowing all critical information is updated and easily accessed.
 Additionally, the project provides ways to best interact with persons with dementia for everyone involved during a stressful time.
 The purple tube may include a safety plan for medical or behavioral emergencies for those with dementia; brief medical history; medication list; emergency and non-emergency contacts; release of information so content can be shared with first responders, emergency rooms, and crisis personnel; updated photos; a copy of health care Power of Attorney.

-Looking for more info?
-Reach out to Amy Christian at the Dwight Foster Public Library via email or (920) 563-7790.
+Looking for more information?
+Reach out to Deb Bauer at the Dwight Foster Public Library at dbauer@fortlibrary.org or (920) 563-7790.

 Music & Memory

-With our Music & Memory program a library staff person will meet with the individual with dementia and their caregiver(s) to develop a personalized music list.
+With our Music & Memory program, a library staff person will meet with the individual with dementia and their caregiver(s) to develop a personalized music list.
 Library staff will then download those pieces of music to an iPod.
 Staff will teach the caregiver(s) how to use the iPod.
 Each participant receives a free iPod and a set of headphones to use for as long as they wish.
-To sign up for this program contact Amy Christian at (920) 563-7790.
+To sign up for this program, contact Deb Bauer at (920) 563-7790.